Different Perspectives on FLP Impossibility: Vector Consensus in Asynchrony

 \textbf{Decision Phase}

-During this phase, the processes distribute their \textit{decision seed} messages, denoted as $\Delta$ message.
-Process $P_i$ starts it broadcasting $\Delta_i$ message containing $V_i$.
-Some processes start this phase with the same $V^{\varnothing}$, others start it with $V^F$.
-Regardless of how many started with $V^{\varnothing}$ and how many with $V^F$, all processes decide the same $V^{De}$ from the collected $\Delta$ messages.
-A round of the algorithm terminates with completion of this phase.
+During this phase, the processes distribute their \textit{decision seed} messages, denoted as $\Delta$ message. $P_i$ starts this phase by broadcasting a $\Delta_i$ message containing $V_i$.
+Some processes start this phase with the same \ $V^{\varnothing}$, others start it with $V^F$.
+Regardless of that, all processes decide the same $V^{De}$ from the collected $\Delta$ messages.